Cole-Larrabee/DAX-functions/README.md

 Using these multiple measures, we can now evaluate the deviation week to week (or whatever date range is set) Measure (7 Days Back - Max Date)/Measure (13 Days Back - 8 Days Back) = Change From Last Week

+***
+This function will sum up all the values that follow the conditions:
+ -Person/Unique ID in table 1 = Person/Unique ID in table 2
+ -Start Time is greater in table 2 than table 1
+ -End Time is less in table 2 than table 1
+ -The date in table 1 = the date in table 2

+Additional conditions can be set using '&&'
 `Non-Equi Aggregation= CALCULATE(
         SUMX(Base_Table,Field_to_Sum),
         FILTER(